Integrated Community Energy and Climate Action Plans (ICECAP)

 Are you ready for exploration and adventure?

-The Georgian Bay Mnidoo Gamii Biosphere will continue to offer Kids in the Biosphere in partnership with the Township of the Archipelago (TOA).
-This free program provides participating families with activities to keep you outside and learning about nature all summer long.
+Georgian Bay Mnidoo Gamii Biosphere continues to offer the Kids in the Biosphere program in partnership with the Township of The Archipelago (TOA).
+This free program provides participating families with activities to keep them outside and learning about nature all summer long.
 Kids in the Biosphere began in 2013 and has reached over 500 families!

-Families within the TOA register with the program at the beginning of summer and receive an activity kit with activity instructions and materials.
+Families within the TOA register with the program at the beginning of summer and pick up an activity kit with materials and activity instructions.
 The self-guided activities are designed to last all summer.
 Beyond nature observation, the activity kits invite families to conduct science experiments and take actions to help local species at risk.
 Families can submit photos of their discoveries which are posted on the Biosphere website.
 Activities are mainly self-guided but there are opportunities for families to interact with Biosphere staff and guest experts.

 Life on the Bay Stewardship Guide